- Why are SAP’s new acquisitions forecasted without analyzing how SAP’s previous acquisitions fared?

 There is one very prominent exception to this pattern of failing to grow acquisitions, and that is the acquisition of Top Tier.
 Top Tier is one of the only acquisitions we could find that grew in a way it could not have without being acquired.

 Top Tier is one of SAP’s most successful acquisitions, and we gave it a score of 7 out of 10.
 Top Tier may be a particularly controversial scoring.
 SAP acquired Top Tier to obtain a small ERP system named Menahel or Top Tier, which would be renamed to BusinessOne.
 BusinessOne became a popular SMB ERP system and one with a fertile ecosystem that developed industry-focused extensions to the core ERP system.
-However, BusinessOne was never very profitable for SAP, and it also served to distract SAP by putting into a market for which it is a poor fit.
+However, BusinessOne was never very profitable for SAP, and it also served to distract SAP by putting it into a market for which it is a poor fit.

-Secondly, customers that buy BusinessOne are not right customers for other SAP products, and BusinessOne integrates with few other SAP applications.
+Secondly, customers that buy BusinessOne are not the right customers for other SAP products, and BusinessOne integrates with few other SAP applications.
 Therefore BusinessOne customers have little follow-on purchases of other SAP products, primarily because they can’t afford them, and they are not designed to work with BusinessOne.
 Therefore while Menahel/Top Manage/BusinessOne did grow, it did not necessarily have a positive impact on SAP, and one could argue it simply distracted SAP.
 BusinessOne helped SAP get into the SMB market, but the SMB market is a poor fit for SAP.

 - SAP’s bread and butter are extremely high-cost projects for large companies that can endure constant run rates of billing hours.
 This is not the SMB market.
 (See our TCO estimator for SAP ECC, and observe the difference in the TCO estimate for ECC versus BusinessOne).